Roseville Rosebowl

 I would like to be included on email chains: koncara@augsburg.edu

-My name is Jamie Maiers, and I am a teacher coach at Tartan High School and a PhD student at the University of Minnesota Twin Cities.
-I have been working with the MNUDL for four years and have been a staff member at MDAW at Augsburg University.
+My name is Jamie Maiers, and I am a teacher coach for the MNUDL and a PhD student at the University of Minnesota Twin Cities who studies debate in education.
+I have been working with the MNUDL for five years and have been a staff member at MDAW at Augsburg University for the past several summers.

 As a judge, I really like an organized debate.
 I want you to signpost and understand what it is you are actually saying.
 Spreading is fine, but if I can't understand you (either because you're mumbling OR you don't tell me what you're talking about) we're not going to have a good time.
 One of your jobs it to persuade me-- feel free to tell me why I should vote for you-- explain your reasonings for why I should give your team the RFD.